alertflex/altprobe/README.md

     $ chmod u+x install_ubuntu16.sh
     ./install_ubuntu16.sh

-For the distributed configuration with SSL connections, you need to perform extra steps, see installation instructions for AlertflexCtrl

 NOTE:

 * It is recommended to start of installation Alertflex collector (Altprobe) after a finish of installation Alertflex controller

 * Installation and configuration of IDS OSSEC/Wazuh and Suricata IDS are not parts of Alertflex solution.
 Although install script for Altprobe includes these procedures, it comes with NO WARRANTY!

-* For the distributed configuration all nodes should be reachable over a network via DNS names or host names (use these names in file ``env.sh`` as values for parameters)

 * For enabling events from Sysmon via Wazuh IDS, please, change level of ``rule_id 185001`` instead 0  to other value.
 See file ``/var/ossec/ruleset/rules0330-sysmon_rules.xml``